-- 12. Shut down the tractor, allow all moving parts to come to a complete stop. - Check the harvester for any loose hardware review all drives. - Check the hydraulic connections for leaks.
+- 10. Check operation, alignment, and clearances of all moving parts.
+If adjustments are necessary, shut down the tractor to make any necessary adjustments. - 11.
+Operate for 10 to 15 minutes. - 12.
+Check the harvester for any loose hardware review all drives. - Check the hydraulic connections for leaks.
 Tighten as necessary.
-(Refer to the Safety Guidelines - Hydraulic Safety.) - Disconnect the tractor/harvester hydraulic and electrical connections. - 16.
+(Refer to the Safety Instructions - Hydraulic Safety). - 14.
+Disconnect the tractor/harvester hydraulic and electrical connections. - 15.
 Disconnect the tractor from the harvester.